 Q: How do I register to vote here in Vermont?

-A: The Vermont Secretary of State's website has excellent information explaining eligibility, registration procedure, and downloadable forms.
+A: Learn more about registering to vote on the Vermont Secretary of State's website, which has excellent information explaining eligibility, registration procedure, and downloadable forms.

 Q: I am a Vermonter, but I am incarcerated or will be reporting to prison soon.
 How do I vote from prison?